CrossNorm and SelfNorm for Generalization under Distribution Shifts: Experiment

-\textbf{Setup.} We also conduct out-of-distribution generalization on the binary sentiment classification task in the NLP field to validate the versatility of SN and CN.
-The model is trained on the IMDb dataset and then tested on SST-2 dataset.
-Follow the setting of \cite{hendrycks2020pretrained}, we use GloVe \cite{pennington2014glove} word embedding and the Convolutional Neural Networks (ConvNets) \cite{kim2014convolutional} as the classification model.
+\textbf{Setup.} To show that CN and SN are independent of application fields, we also evaluate their generalization robustness on a binary sentiment classification setup in the NLP area.
+The model is trained on the IMDb dataset and tested on the SST-2 dataset.
+Follow the setting of \cite{hendrycks2020pretrained}, we use the GloVe \cite{pennington2014glove} word embedding and Convolutional Neural Networks (ConvNets) \cite{kim2014convolutional} as the classification model.
 We use the implementation of ConvNets in this repository\footnote{https://github.com/bentrevett/pytorch-sentiment-analysis}.
 The convolutional layers with three kernel sizes (3,4,5) are used to extract $n-gram$ features within the review texts.
-SN and CN units are placed between the embedding layer and the convolutional layers.
+CN and SN units are placed between the embedding layer and the convolutional layers.
 We use the Adam optimizer and train the model for 20 epochs.

-\textbf{Results.} From Table \ref{tb:nlp}, we can find that SN improves the performance in both the source and target domains by 2.07\% and 0.63\%.
+\textbf{Results.} From Table \ref{tb:nlp}, we can find that SN improves the performance in both the source and target domains by 0.6\% and 2.0\%.
 CN can also increase target accuracy without much degradation in the source domain.
-Combining them gives a 3.05\% accuracy boost.
-This experiment indicates that SN and CN can also work in the NLP area, not limited to the vision tasks.
-Despite the lack of intuitive explanations as for the image data, the mean and variance statistics in NLP data are also useful in facilitating out-of-distribution generalization.
+Combining them gives a 3.0\% boost of target accuracy.
+This experiment indicates that CN and SN can also work in the NLP area, not limited to the vision tasks.
+Despite the lack of intuitive explanations as for the image data, the mean and variance statistics in NLP data are also useful in facilitating generalization under distribution shifts.